privacybydesign/pbdf-website/pages/en/demo-en.md

 In particular, the IRMATube demo illustrates the following aspects of attribute-based authentication.

-* Upon becoming member you receive *two* attributes: one which simply proves that you are a member, and one which contains a personal membership number.
+* Upon becoming member of IRMATube you receive *two* attributes: one which simply proves that you are a member, and one which contains a personal membership number.
 When you wish to watch a movie, only your membership attribute is requested, not the membership number that identifies you: you only prove that you are a member, not who you are.

   In a more elaborate and realistic scenario you may want to reveal your membership number too in case you want a movie to be added to